The Days On Days Off Scheduling Problem: Local bounds

 \thmldodosp* \begin{proof} By \Cref{prp: solve ieq system} we can check in $\runtime{D^2}$ if the system of inequalities given by \Cref{lem: period counter} and \Cref{lem: feasible period counter} is feasible.
 Due to \Cref{cor: iff inequalities}, this also determines whether the \ldodosp instance is feasible. \end{proof}

-\begin{remark} Using \Cref{alg: feasible period counters to schedule} we can translate feasible period counters into a feasible schedule $\lre{D}\times\lre{N}\to\lrb{\text{ON},\text{OFF}}$.
+\begin{remark} Using \Cref{alg: feasible period counters to schedule} we can translate feasible period counters into a feasible schedule $\CN\times\CD\to\lrb{\text{ON},\text{OFF}}$.
 Once again, the running time depends on the output format we choose.
-One can, as before, return the cyclic interval $\left(\Termw{d},\Startw{d}\right]$ for each day $d$ instead of listing all workers that are on duty. \end{remark}
+One can, as before, return the cyclic interval $\left(\Termw{d},\Startw{d}\right]$ for each day $d$ instead of listing all workers that are on duty, which results in a polynomial algorithm. \end{remark}